Skip to content

 How much commission do TikTok creator agencies take?

 Standard commission for talent management is 15-25% of brand deal revenue.
-Some agencies also take a percentage of other income streams (affiliate revenue, TikTok Creator Fund, etc.).
-Clarify exactly what the commission applies to before signing.
+Some agencies also take a percentage of other income streams.
+Clarify exactly which revenue streams the commission applies to before you sign anything.

-Can a TikTok agency help me grow if I am just starting out?
+Can a TikTok agency help me grow from scratch?

-Most reputable agencies will not sign brand-new creators because there is little they can monetize.
-However, creator consulting agencies that focus on strategy and coaching can help you grow from scratch by providing the knowledge and frameworks you need to create effective content.
+Most reputable talent management agencies will not sign brand-new creators because there is little to monetize yet.
+However, creator consulting agencies focused on strategy and coaching can accelerate your growth from scratch by providing the knowledge frameworks you need to create effective content from day one.

 What is the difference between a TikTok agency and a talent manager?

-A talent manager is typically an individual who represents you personally - handling brand deals, negotiations, and career strategy.
-An agency is a company with multiple employees, often representing many creators, with structured processes and services.
-Both can be effective; the choice depends on whether you prefer personalized attention or institutional resources.
+A talent manager is typically an individual who represents you personally, handling brand deals, negotiations, and career strategy.
+An agency is a company with multiple employees representing multiple creators with structured processes.
+Both can be effective — the choice depends on whether you prefer personalized attention or institutional resources.

 Should I sign an exclusive contract with a TikTok creator agency?